Mikaela/mikaela.github.io/n/essentialsoftware.md

 - Syncthing-gtk is a GUI for syncthing providing desktop notifications without browser.
 - Spread the love of Fedora Kinoite by having Fedora Imagewriter!
+- Eye of GNOME is GNOME picture viewer and if I cannot `eog image.png` I get confused
 - Kate is my go-to text editor when I want a GUI (otherwise it's the rpm-ostree nvim) and if the flatpak didn't exist (and if I wouldn't likely be using nvim where flatpaks have no power), I would make it yet another rpm-ostree